Business Names and Trademarks

 When naming your business, keep these three ideas in mind:

-- Is the name available and not currently used by someone else?
+- Is the name available and not in use by another business owner?

 - Can the name receive trademark protection?